Ali Šukrija: Political career

-Shukriu subsequently became Serbian minister of the interior and in 1950 was a member of the Serbian parliament.
-In his later political career, Shukriu was vice chairman of the executive council of Kosovo, and from 1963 to May 1967 succeeded Fadil Hoxha as chairman, becoming virtual prime minister of Kosovo.
-Following the purge of Xhavid Nimani in August 1981, he also served briefly, until 1982, as president of the presidium.
-Shukriu is remembered as a particularly pro-Yugoslav politician who served Belgrade loyally in the face of a rising Albanian nationalist movement.
+Šukrija subsequently became Serbian minister of the interior and in 1950 was a member of the Serbian parliament.
+In his later political career, Šukrija was vice chairman of the executive council of Kosovo, and from 1963 to May 1967 succeeded Fadil Hoxha as chairman, becoming virtual prime minister of Kosovo.
+Following the purge of Xhavid Nimani in August 1981, he also served briefly, until 1982, as president of the presidium. Šukrija is remembered as a particularly pro-Yugoslav politician who served Belgrade loyally in the face of a rising Albanian nationalist movement.
 In 1989 he resigned from Kosovo's political structures during the miners' strike.

 Later life

-Shukriu lived the rest of his life in retirement in Belgrade until his death in 2005.
+Šukrija lived the rest of his life in retirement in Belgrade, until his death in 2005.